Namespace Standard · Draft for Comment

 DillClaw Resolver Layer

-DillClaw is a resolver layer designed to handle discovery, trust evaluation, routing, and capability invocation against the Dillweed Namespace.
-Full specification at dillweed.com/dillclaw-spec.html.
+DillClaw is a resolver layer handling discovery, registry lookup, trust evaluation, candidate ranking, and invocation target selection against the Dillweed Namespace.
+Specified in the DillClaw Resolver Specification v0.1.

 L4